boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ### 5G QoS Layer

-   QoS treatment is indicated in the 5G QoS layer by the 5QI (5G QoS indicator), as defined in {{TS-23.501}}.
-A 5QI is an identifier (ID) that is used as a reference to 5G QoS characteristics (e.g., scheduling weights, admission thresholds, queue management thresholds, and link layer protocol configuration) in the RAN domain.
+   QoS treatment is indicated in the 5G QoS layer by the 5G QoS Indicator (5QI), as defined in {{TS-23.501}}.
+A 5QI is an identifier that is used as a reference to 5G QoS characteristics (e.g., scheduling weights, admission thresholds, queue management thresholds, and link layer protocol configuration) in the RAN domain.
 Given that